hello-robot/stretch_ros2/stretch_simulation/README.md

 ### Setting up `ament_ws` (1 hour)

+> NOTE: Please do not run this step if you are running on a Stretch robot.

 If you are not running this package on a robot NUC (which is _not_ [recommended](#system-requirements)), you will need to set up a ROS2 environment similar to the environment that ships with Stretch.

+Please run these commands to install the environment.
+This will delete the existing `~/ament_ws` directory, so please proceed with caution.

 First you should install `NodeJS>=21.x` and `npm` if you don't already have them:
 ```shell